 garden, baby tomatoes and olives and it's smothered in my favourite

 One traditional way to enjoy your gem squash is to cut them in half and then boil them for a few minutes.
 This is especially good if they are slightly older; the pips and skin are hard and should be discarded.
-How to make gem squash isn't kitchen rocket science!
+How to make gem squash is not kitchen rocket science!
 Just a dab and you have heavenly buttered gem squash.

-There's a little balance to find for your own tastebuds; too young and they are a little insipid.
+There is a little balance to find for your own tastebuds; too young and they are a little insipid.
 Too old and they become starchy and tasteless.
 In between, the yellow colour of the beta carotene and flavour maximises, without sacrificing the pips which should still be tender and delicious.

 Another way is to spear your gem squash with a sharp knife and then microwave them for about two minutes each.
 I still do not see unequivocal evidence suggesting this way of preparing food is bad for us; I am open to being convinced.

 Making a compost pile is admittedly hard work; limber up first or you'll be keeping your chiropractor in business!
 The very best crop for your buttered gem squash grow in deep humus; they are heavy feeders.
 Getting your garden soil ready is an essential part of growing strong gem squash plants.

 Your kitchen waste could even better be used to feed a worm farm.
 The greedy little monsters need a lot of food, and then you can add them to your compost pile.